 FAQ - frequently asked questions and answers

-If you have any further questions, contact please our Support.
+If you have any further questions, please contact our support.

 1. What performance can be achieved with the TwinCAT Database Server?